Furnace Repair Checklist

 - Locate your main electrical panel.
 If you don’t know where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Make sure your hands and feet aren’t wet prior to touching the panel or breakers.

 - Find the breaker marked “furnace” or “heat,” and ensure it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

-- Moving one hand, steadily switch the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and get in touch with a professional from HCE Systems Inc at 276-302-0076 quickly.
+- Moving one hand, steadily switch the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from HCE Systems Inc at 276-302-0076 quickly.

 No matter your furnace’s age or brand, it has at minimum one standard wall switch installed on or close to it.

 - Ensure the control is flipped up in the “on” placement.
 If it was shut off, anticipate your furnace could take up to five minutes to turn on.
 (If you don’t know where to locate your furnace, take a look at your basement, garage or utility closet.
 It might also be in a crawl space or attic.)